xiangzhang1015/Neural-Processes-for-1-D-regression/README.md

 ![image](https://raw.githubusercontent.com/xy1234552/Neural-Processes-for-1-D-regression/master/Fig/results.png)

-How to use it: down load two python file and run NPregression.py directly.
+How to use it: download two python files and run NPregression.py directly.

 If you want to use our code, please cite our link: https://github.com/xy1234552/Neural-Processes-for-1-D-regression